 - Program Management

 - Workplace Health

 If you are in the process of choosing your career directions explore the possibilities to add one of these skill sets.
 These slightly more specialized skills will give you stronger negotiating power for increased wages and an advantage over other applicants.
 You can even consider combining skills to increase your potential further.

 The pinnacle of sports medicine is becoming a physician.
-As you can see in our first list above a sports medicine doctors’ salary far eclipses any other area of study.
+As you can see in our first list above doctors’ salary far eclipses any other area of study.